 Legacy data and third-party integration

 In a global implementation, legacy data will come in all shapes, sizes and formats.
-Some operations may have incumbent home-grown systems, whilst others will will store files in folders of varying states of (dis)order.
+Some operations may have incumbent home-grown systems, whilst others will store files in folders of varying states of (dis)order.
 There will even be operations where only hard copy documents exist, waiting patiently to hear about your OCR and AI offerings.
 Confronting the legacy data challenge will require different approaches in each setting, so it’s important to know your application can handle a range of methods for loading, validating and possibly cleansing legacy data.

 Remember too, your data migration toolkit may need to play a part in day-to-day integration with other systems, which feed into and feed on contract data.
 An established application will have some out of the box APIs to link into popular systems, but linking to lesser-known systems shouldn’t require consultancy input or bespoke add-ons.
 Good system integration achieves great user buy-in, so make sure you have these tools packed into your software toolkit.